AnonymousWudi/python-demos/readme.txt

     In this example, you can send email automatic or input information by yourself.
 This example can also send a email contains attachment.
 You can change the code about the attachment name or something else.
     Command: python example_2.py (You need to input information by yourself.
 Not for parameters, but input.)

+example_3:
+    In this example, you can get something useful from the Internet!
+What I want to get is some books' information from a website called DouBan.
+By compiling this program you can get top 250 books from website.
+But in the output text, I only store the books which score is more than 8.5.
+I store the books' name, author, publishing houses, year and price.
+    Command: python example_3.py